I got an email from a Muscle Imbalance Revealed member who wanted my feedback on correcting posture.

 #3 – Self Massage of Quadratus Lumborum

-One thing I find helps is the self massage the QL in order to get the muscle to relax.
+One thing I find helps is the self-massage of the QL in order to get the muscle to relax.
 Here is a video that shows you what to do:

 The above video is okay.
 I place the ball in that area and will roll or hold the ball in the QL area.